France braces for major transport woes from pension strikes

 Lawmaker Manuel Bompard, whose France Unbowed party is leading the parliamentary push against Macron’s plans, called for “the biggest possible” turnout Tuesday in strikes and protests.

-The government says its proposals are necessary to keep the pension system solvent as France’s life expectancy has grown and birth rates have declined.
+The government says its proposals are necessary to keep the pension system solvent as the life expectancy of the French has grown and birth rates have declined.

 Unions and left-wing parties want big companies or wealthier households to pitch in more to balance the pension budget instead.

-The bill was going to a parliamentary commission Monday ahead of full debate in the National Assembly on Feb.
+The bill went to a parliamentary commission Monday ahead of full debate in the National Assembly on Feb.
 6. Opponents have submitted 7,000 proposed amendments that will further complicate the bill’s legislative passage.